cesarp63/ELK-Project/README.md

 **A load balancer protects azure resources within our virtual network.
 They protect the system from attacks.**

 What is the advantage of a jump box?
-**The advantage of a jump box is that it will improves the security.
+**The advantage of a jump box is that it will improve the security of our network.
 It will protect all virtual machines from being exposed to the public network.**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **filesystem** and system **metric**.